Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Introduction

 The rest of the paper is organized as follows.
-Section 2 introduces related works on CNN and SCN, indicating the motivation of our work.
-Details about the proposed ESC-CNN modeling strategy are depicted in Section 3.
+Section 2 introduces related works on CNN and random MLP, indicating the motivation of our work.
+Details about the proposed ESM-CNN modeling strategy are depicted in Section 3.
 Section 4 presents details on dataset description, counterparts selection, accuracy measure, and experimental procedure.
 Experimental results are presented and discussed in Section 5.
 Finally, Section 6 concludes this work.